 We are also considering all available resources to provide support for students to help close technology gaps that might interfere with their ability to participate in an online environment.

-All large Shasta College events are cancelled through May 15th.
+All large Shasta College events are cancelled until further notice.

 All planned District travel, including field trips, has been suspended indefinitely.